erwa/notes/linearAlgebra.md

 ### Different views of matrix-matrix multiplication

 * row by column multiplication
-* column at a time
+* column at a time: each column c_j is a linear combination of the columns of A.
 * row at a time
 * sum of outer products
 * block multiplication